Skip to content

 University

-You'll usually need a degree or professional qualification approved by the Royal Institution of Chartered Surveyors.
-Relevant subjects include:
+You'll usually need to do an accredited degree approved by the Royal Institution of Chartered Surveyors (RICS).

 • surveying